hossain-khan/medium-api-android-sample/README.md

 swagger-codegen generate --input-spec medium-api-specification.yaml --lang java --library retrofit2 --output medium-api-android-retrofit-client
 ```

+After successfull execution, it will generate code in destination folder defined by `--output` directory.
+Here is a **[snapshot](https://github.com/amardeshbd/medium-api-android-sample/tree/master/apilib/src/main/java/io/swagger/client)** of generated code found in this repository.

+Once code is generated, you may choose any of the available options.

- * Option 1: Copy all the files under generated source.
+ * Option 1: Copy all the files under generated source and import in android project _(Used this method in current project - See `apilib` gradle module)_.
  * Option 2: You can execute `gradle build` to build jar file that can be included in your android project.
+ * Option 3: Use their `pom.xml` file to host library in maven repo

 ### Known issue on generated code:
 During my testing I found bug in `ApiClient` class related to ApiKey authentication.
 Update following block of code to make it compatible with api key authentication.